apache/spark/UPDATING.md

 ## Airflow Master

+### Change default value for dag_run_conf_overrides_params

+DagRun configuration dictionary will now by default overwrite params dictionary.
+If you pass some key-value pairs through ``airflow dags backfill -c`` or ``airflow dags trigger -c``, the key-value pairs will override the existing ones in params.
+You can revert this behaviour by setting `dag_run_conf_overrides_params` to `False` in your `airflow.cfg`.

+### DAG discovery safe mode is now case insensitive

+When `DAG_DISCOVERY_SAFE_MODE` is active, Airflow will now filter all files that contain the string `airflow` and `dag` in a case insensitive mode.
+This is being changed to better support the new `@dag` decorator.

 ### Change to Permissions

 The DAG-level permission actions, `can_dag_read` and `can_dag_edit` are going away.
 They are being replaced with `can_read` and `can_edit`.
 When a role is given DAG-level access, the resource name (or "view menu", in Flask App-Builder parlance) will now be prefixed with `DAG:`.
 So the action `can_dag_read` on `example_dag_id`, is now represented as `can_read` on `DAG:example_dag_id`.